HershNagpal/webcheckers/docs/DesignDoc.md

 specific criteria to be valid.
 Once a user has signed in, they will be able to see other players that are signed in on the home page.
 The user can start a game by selecting another player that is not yet in a game.
 When a game starts, the user that starts the game gets to go first.
 Each player takes turns making moves until a winner has been decided.
-When a game of checkers is over, both users will return to the home page.
+A turn consists of a player making a valid move on the board and then having a choice of confirming or undoing their move using the submit turn and backup buttons.
+A player may also choose to resign from the game before making a move.
+When a game of checkers is over, both users will see a message indicating the outcome of the game and now be able to go back to the home page to start a new game.

 ### UI Tier